Jim McCann (musician)

-Beginnings
+Early life

+As a young man, McCann attended University College Dublin as a student of medicine.

+Career

+Early work

-As a young man, McCann attended University College Dublin as a student of medicine, but became interested in folk music during a summer holiday in Birmingham in 1964.
+McCann became interested in folk music during a summer holiday in Birmingham in 1964.
 He began to perform in folk clubs in the area, and, upon his return to Dublin, he joined a group called the Ludlow Trio in 1965.
 In the following year, the Ludlow Trio had a hit with their recording of Dominic Behan's "The Sea Around Us", which reached number one in the Irish charts.

 The Ludlow Trio broke up in the following year, and McCann began a solo career, releasing an album, McCann, and making several appearances on several folk programmes for Telefis Éireann.
 A big hit for him came in 1986 with the song "Grace", about Grace Gifford, written by Seán O'Méara.

 Amongst other pursuits, he spent the next few years involving himself in theatrical productions (starting with Maureen Potter's "Gaels of Laughter" in 1968), and he toured throughout Ireland and Britain.
 He released a second album, McCanned, made a television special called Reflections of Jim McCann, and then hosted a series called The McCann Man.